t1modo/Portfolio/README.md

 Hello!
 I'm Timothy, an aspiring Software Engineer.
 I have a strong passion for software development.
 Over the years, I've gained experience in a variety of technologies, including Firebase, React Native, Expo, JavaFX, Scene Builder, and Vercel.

 I believe in continuous learning and am always looking to expand my knowledge and skills.
-When I'm not coding, I enjoy playing video games and working out at the gym.
+When I'm not coding, I enjoy ~long walks at the beach~ playing video games and working out at the gym.

 ## 🏆 Internship Experience